microsoft/live-share/docs/use/vscode.md

 After that, downloading and installing the Visual Studio Live Share extension is a breeze:

 1. Install <a href="https://code.visualstudio.com/">Visual Studio Code</a>
-2. [Download](https://aka.ms/vsls-dl/vscode) and install the VS Live Share extension from the marketplace.
+2. [Download](https://aka.ms/vsls-dl/vscode) and install the Visual Studio Live Share extension from the marketplace.
 3. Reload Visual Studio Code
 4. Wait for dependencies to download and install (see status bar).<br/>
     ![Finishing install](../media/vscode-finishing-install.png)